-- The appeal hearing will begin with a Representative of the Admission Authority (School) explaining to all parents appealing, the reasons why no more children can be admitted to the school. - The Panel then has the opportunity to question the School's Representative and will invite you and any other parents to do the same.
-If you have any questions regarding the school's case this is the time to address them. - All parents and the School's representative(s) are then moved to the virtual waiting room. - You will then be admitted back into the appeal hearing for your individual and private appointment at your allotted time to explain your case.
-The School's Representative(s) will also be present. - The Panel then has the opportunity to ask you questions and will invite the School's Representative(s) to do the same.

-• You and the School's Representative(s) will then be asked to leave the Zoom hearing.
+- The appeal hearing will begin with the Admission Authority's representative explaining, to all parents appealing, the reasons why no more children can be admitted to the school. - The Panel then has the opportunity to question the Admission Authority's representative and will invite you and any other parents to do the same.
+If you have any questions regarding the school's case this is the time to address them. - All parents present and the Admission Authority's representative then leave the appeal room. - You will then be invited back into the appeal room for your individual and private appointment with the Panel to explain your case.
+The Admissions Authority's representative will also be present. - The Panel then has the opportunity to ask you questions and will invite the Admission Authority's representative to do the same. - You and the Admission Authority's representative will then be asked to leave the room.
 This is the end of your participation in the appeal hearing.
 You are now free to leave.

-- The other parents will also have their own individual cases heard in private. - When all parents have had their appeals heard, the Clerk remains with the Panel whilst it makes its decisions and minutes proceedings. - You are not told the outcome of your appeal on the day.
+- The other parents will also have their individual cases heard in private. - When all parents have had their appeals heard, the Clerk remains with the Panel whilst it makes its decisions and minutes proceedings. - You are not told the outcome of your appeal on the day.